Hill Walking in Kerry

 The Day started off quite chilly but soon brightened up as I made way along the coastline of Kenmare Bay towards Blackwater.
 This was an absolutely beautiful section of the walk with the sun shinning over the Beara Peninsula and reflecting of the sea between us.
 There was a lovely picnic spot on the side of the coastline in the woods, so I stopped and had a cup of tea while enjoying the views while listening to the distant chug chug of a small fishing boat collecting its sea harvest.

 As I made along towards Blackwater the trail hugged the coastline the whole way.
 At Blackwater I crossed over a bridge and road to a more inland stretch of the trail.
 Here the trail starts to climb offering wonderful views of the surrounding hillsides and the whole of Kenmare Bay.
 The trail passes by many old ruins and roadways of an older time where these would have been the main routes between these villages.

-The I crossed over the road again closer towards the coastline but traveling on old borrens between small farmlands parallel to the main road until I reached Parknasilla.
+The I crossed over the road again closer towards the coastline but traveling on old borreens between small farmlands parallel to the main road until I reached Parknasilla.
 I had arranged to meet Angela here for a snack parked up outside the Hotel.
-Angela then travelled on into Sneem while I took to the trail for the final 4Km walk over the side of a small hillside and back into the town square itself.
-The town of Sneem is very small but very colourful.
+Angela then traveled on into Sneem while I took to the trail for the final 4Km walk over the side of a small hillside and back into the town square itself.
+The town of Sneem is very small but very colorful.